missjody/workportfolio/README.md

 ### Todos

-* Rather than routing to another page, projects will be sat up as popup modals

 * Project images -- still need image for loan calculator and description

-* Set links to github/linkedin/resume to open in a new window
+* Set links to github/linkedin/resume/project links to open in a new window

 * Projects to be used need to be updated for portfolio -- need to update hosting situation
     * Loan Calculator